codingwhite/geeksforgeeks-as-books/README.md

 ### Styles and Cover Images

-The style for ipub file is under `styles` subdirectory.
+The style for generating `epub` books is under `styles` subdirectory.
 Welcome to submit your style sheets.

-You can also make cover images for the books so `pandoc` can use when generating an epub file.
+You can also make/submit cover images for the books so `pandoc` can use them when generating `epub` files.
 Right now they don't have any.

 ## License